 Once the diet period is over, don’t feed your cat as per normal – rather add back in just one protein type at a time.
 If after two weeks eating the new ingredient, there has been no allergic reaction then you can continue on to add another back in.
 This way you will be able to pinpoint what particular food is causing your cat allergy.

 Sometimes a brand new food allergy will develop over time.
-If this occurs you will need to again re-evaluate your cat’s diet.
+If this occurs, then you will need to again re-evaluate your cat’s diet.

 Recommended natural treatment: Cat Allergy Remedy